RACSEL/IPS-national-backend/README.md

 ### Transformations

-The IPS mediator includes a FHIR operation called `$ddcc` to transforms IPS Bundles to DDCC documents.
-It is mandatory for the operation to work that the stored IPS have at least one `Immunization` resource.
+The IPS mediator includes a FHIR operation called `$ddcc` which transforms IPS Bundles to DDCC documents.
+It is mandatory for this operation to work that the stored IPS have at least one `Immunization` resource.

 This is an example to use the transformation oepration: